 Physical servers.
 After a successful server consolidation, all applications should run on fewer servers than before.
-Ideally, those applications should run at least as well as they did previously, and potentially better.
+Ideally, those applications should run at least as well as they did previously and potentially better.

 Storage.
-Depending on your setup, consolidating servers may let you also consolidate storage by moving data from a number of servers to a single large disk storage subsystem in a new server.
+Depending on your setup, consolidating servers may also let you consolidate storage by moving data from a number of servers to a single large-disk storage subsystem in a new server.
 Space.
 As you consolidate servers, you will likely reduce the number of racks or even the number of locations that house servers.

-In this database-specific Guide, we address the consolidation of multiple stand-alone SQL Server 2000 instances to a system powered by the latest Intel Xeon Processor 7500 series.
-As we will demonstrate, consolidating multiple instances to one physical machine saves on space, hardware costs, licensing costs, power, cooling, and administrative overhead.
+In this database-specific Guide, we address the consolidation of multiple stand-alone SQL Server 2000 server-and-storage solutions to a server-and-storage solution powered by the latest Intel Xeon Processor 7500 series and Dell PowerVault MD3220 storage.
+As we will demonstrate, consolidating multiple servers to one physical machine saves on space, hardware costs, licensing costs, power, cooling, and administrative overhead.